 - Administer the appropriate level and form of the CASAS or TABE test in the subject area(s) of primary instruction.

-- Maintain a record of the accommodations provided in the learners PEP or other records.
+- Maintain a record of the accommodations provided in the students records.

 Exit Standardized Assessment/Post-Test